rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 The interface retrieves and discovers logical and physical address of the host device, it is responsibile for transmitting and receiving messages with remote device(s) synchronously / asynchronously.

+The `CEC` protocol responsibilities will lie between the `caller` and the `HAL`.

+  - The `caller` SHALL be responsible for `CEC` higher level protocol as defined in the `HDMI` `CEC` Specification (HDMI-CEC v1.3a Specifications) Section CEC 12.
+  - The `caller` SHALL pass fully formed `CEC` messages to the `HAL` for the transmission.
+  - The `HAL` SHALL be responsible for physical device discovery and announcements on the `CEC` network as defined in the HDMI-CEC specification Section CEC 10.
+  - The driver layer is responsible for the physical layer as defined in the Section CEC 4 (Electrical Specification), Section CEC 5 (Signalling and Bit Timings).
+The driver layer is out-of-scope for this document.

 ## Component Runtime Execution Requirements

 `CEC` message transmit operation should complete within one second.
-Desired `CEC` response time is **250 milliseconds** and maximum response time should be **1 second** as provided in the `CEC` specifications.
-Caller is responsible to perform retry operations as per the `CEC` specification requirements.
+Desired `CEC` response time is **200 milliseconds** and maximum response time should be **1 second** as provided in the `CEC` specifications (HDMI-CEC v1.3a Specifications). `Caller` is responsible to perform retry operations as per the `CEC` specification requirements. `Caller` will retry each transmission in line with a requirement as specified in Sec CEC 7.1 of the HMDI-CEC specification.

 ### Initialization and Startup

-Caller should initialize by calling `HdmiCecOpen()` before calling any other `API`.
+`Caller` should initialize by calling `HdmiCecOpen()` before calling any other `API`.

 ### Threading Model